OUR PROGRAMS

 PLAYMAKERS‘ INTENSIVE

-The Playmakers’ Intensive was founded in 2011 by Ike Schambelan, where artists (writers, directors, and actors) can create new work.
+The Playmakers’ Intensive was founded in 2011 by Ike Schambelan and was intended to be a workshop for artists (writers, directors, and actors) could create new work.
 The original idea for this workshop was a 24-hour bootcamp where each group met for the 1st time one day and then they presented the play the next day.
 However, it transitioned to a week-long intensive so artists can refine their work.
 During the COVID-19 Pandemic, the PLAYMAKERS’ INTENSIVE pivoted to online, and then to both online and in-person simultaneously, which became the HYBRID PLAYMAKERS’ INTENSIVE!
 This process was an adjustment, and the writers were required to write each play for the Zoom platform.
 It was a great success and added the benefit of working with many actors virtually who may not be in the same time zone.
 When we went back to live theater, we continued to use the Zoom platform, which has helped us reach more people who can’t be there in person!

 Two Japanese dancers in black spandex wrapped in white elastic bands performing a modern dance.

-Founded in 2018, TBTB picks and commissions a handful of plays from the PLAYMAKERS’ INTENSIVES and allows the artists to make the plays longer, providing an opportunity to polish their work.
+Founded in 2018, TBTB picks and commissions a handful of plays from the PLAYMAKERS’ INTENSIVES, allowing the artists to make the plays longer, providing an opportunity to polish their work.
 During the third PLAYMAKERS’ REDUX, some of the plays from the virtual intensive were produced for the stage at Theatre Row.

 3 women and 5 men are standing; another woman is in a wheelchair.
 White skin, ages range between 20s and 60s.
 They are in a line and on their phones.
 They are wearing casual clothes.

-Forgotten Corners of Your Dark, Dark Place Place by Bekah Brunstetter from L to R, Amanda Shafer, Amanda Cortinas, Jennifer Elizabeth Bradley, Jamie Petrone
+Forgotten Corners of Your Dark, Dark Place by Bekah Brunstetter from L to R, Amanda Shafer, Amanda Cortinas, Jennifer Elizabeth Bradley, & Jamie Petrone

 The Short Plays Festival, founded in 2011, fosters collaboration between Theater Breaking Through Barriers and established writers, actors, and creative production teams for a full-production run.
 While we are always proud of our mainstage plays, each show can offer only a limited number of work opportunities.
 Our short plays festival increases this number exponentially, giving many more artists the chance to demonstrate their talents.